julianzille/AeroboticsApp/README.md

 # AeroboticsApp

+This app was developed as an onboarding exercise as part of an internship at Aerobotics.
+The app simply allows users to navigate and view a list of farms and their orchards (with satellite maps).
-This app is developed to run using the following packages packages and dependencies:
+The following packages packages and dependencies are required**:
 - Expo Go 10.1.0
 - Axios 1.5.0
 - Typescript 5.2.2